“Chic gastro-retreat in a manor house on Mazzorbo - an verdant and untouristy island near Venice, with a bridge to Burano”

 - Off-street Parking

 Venissa has a mix of Suites and Standard Doubles and we were impressed with them all, particularly given that this property's focus is on the food, not the accommodation.
 The Suites are on the top floor, overlooking the lagoon with sloping eaves ceilings; Burano looks onto the gardens, restaurant and vineyard while Certosa has views of the lagoon.
 Both are impeccably furnished with kingsize beds, desks, Eames chairs, funky lighting by the likes of Fontana Arte and Driade and bright rugs.
 Shower bathrooms are modern and pared back, with cheeky bird-shaped mirrors.
 It’s all very modern and right up this reviewer’s street - no frills or flounces.

-The Standard Doubles are on the first floor (except one, which is on the ground floor and disabled accessible), and although they are much smaller than the Suites, they are still a fine size.
+The Standard Doubles are on the first floor, and although they are much smaller than the Suites, they are still a fine size.
 Request one with views of the lagoon - you can literally throw open the window and drink it in.
 Rooms on all sides of the building are quiet and peaceful.

 One quirk I didn’t love was the linen used on the beds and for the towels.
 Maybe I'm too conventional, but fluffy bath towels and robes feel better than thin linen ones.
 Staff assured me that they were chosen to keep guests cool in the summer months, and warm in the colder ones, but they felt like form over function.

 The restaurant is closed from 1 Oct 2014-30 May 2015, but the wine bar remains open, serving breakfast, lunch and dinner.